Warrant for Possession & High Court Orders: Using Bailiffs

 HIGH COURT ORDER (Writ Of Possession)

 The county court is granted a general power to transfer an eviction case to the High Court under s42(2) of the County Courts Act 1984 and s42(5) provides that if proceedings for enforcement are transferred, the order may be enforced as a High Court Order.
 The landlord will have to provide evidence as to why the transfer is being requested.
 In cases where an outright possession order has been made, and whilst the landlord has to obtain permission to issue a writ of possession(except in mortgage cases and that of trespass) this can be done on a ‘without notice’ basis.
-The court may well be persuaded that the requirement for all occupiers to have received notice of the proceedings has been satisfied by the steps taken leading up to the obtaining of the possession order in the county court.
-Therefore the occupier may not receive notice of the application and there is no requirement to inform the occupier of the date of the intended eviction.
+The court may well be convinced that the occupiers have been made fully aware of all the steps leading to the possession order which is why the occupier may not receive notice of the application and there is no requirement to inform them of the date of the intended eviction.
 Tenants will be expected to leave on the day the High Court Enforcement Officers arrive.

 Additionally, the landlord is entitled to ask the bailiff to seize the tenant’s goods, by warrant of execution, to recover any money payable under the judgement.